 A Proper Ultimatum

 There’s no easy way to deliver it.
-It’s going to be difficult coming out, make you heart sink, and keep you in suspense until something happens.
+It’s going to be difficult coming out, make your heart sink, and keep you in suspense until something happens.
 It tells the alcoholic that all of their lifelines are gone, and that they’ve royally messed up.
 The objective is that their overwhelming disappointment in themselves and what they’ve done will be enough to make them realize the gravity of the situation.

-Seek Aid from a Professional
+Seek Aid From a Professional

 An interventionist can direct and plan an intervention with you to get the highest possible chance of a positive reaction.
 They help you understand what’s imperative to say, and what’s damning to let out.
 An interventionist is your secret weapon in the last-ditch effort to get through to your loved one and help them see what their life was before, what it is now, and how to get back there.